Pestivirus infection (cattle)

 • Hair samples must be submitted to the laboratory promptly and within 2 weeks of collection

-• Collection kits can be ordered free of charge by calling Customer Services on 1800 675 623 or ordering online
+• Collection kits can be ordered free of charge by ordering online

 • The kits contain detailed notes on hair collection.
 The collection guide is also available online.